NewsScenariosLoan ProgramsAbout MePre-QualCompare LoansContact

 Jumbo tends to fit

-- Travis County high-end buyer who does not want to bring large cash to stay under conforming
+• Travis County high-end buyer who does not want to bring extra cash just to stay under conforming

-- Pricing test shows conforming after the larger down is cheaper than jumbo with smaller down
+• Pricing test shows conforming after the larger cash contribution is cleaner than jumbo

 How I handle these files